 There are several parties active on the natural gas market.
 These parties range from producers, utilities, industrial gas consumers to shippers of gas.

-The prices of natural gas are based on the balance between supply and demand.
+The prices of gas are based on the balance between supply and demand.
 To get a keen understanding of the way prices are formed, both the demand and supply side of this equation will be explained.

 The import and export of natural gas between countries can play a role in the total supply of natural gas.
 In case of political unrest between two countries, the exporting country can take actions by cutting of the supply of gas.
 This will not only affect the neighboring country but also the countries that depend on their supply which runs through the country.
 Unlike many other commodities, natural gas must be transported through the pipelines which cross a country.
 Therefore an importer is not only depending on the exporter but also the other countries which hold the pipelines.